 On occasions when a student falters or fails in his/her Christian and community responsibilities it is our desire to respond restoratively, with both love and truth, to that individual.
 Click here for a diagram that depicts the restorative or care-fronting process, and here for a paper that theologically informs this process.

 The intent of the Prairie staff/faculty is to treat students with both care and justice in all interactions.
-However, if you as a student feel that you have been mistreated in some way and/or if you feel a decision about your situation is not equitable then click here for the process to seek reconciliation and resolution.
+However, if a student feels that they have been mistreated in some way there is a defined process.

 Prairie is firmly against harassment and abuse of any kind.
 Students and staff alike can be assured that any complaint is taken very seriously.
 Our current policies and procedures around abuse may be found here.